TRUIST FINANCIAL CORPORATION

 05100.42PER 1,000 CUSTOMERS

-A higher federal complaint rate per customer than 96% of scored peers in the 45-bank dataset.
+A lower federal complaint rate per customer than 67.3% of scored peers — though sub-signal observations remain on record.

 Customer ratio